biotecnologiamicrobianaunalmed/Plant-Virus-Detection-Pipeline/README.md

 ## Examples

-### Running the test files with default parameters
+### Executing PVDP with a subset of data using default parameters

+### Executing PVDP with removal of host sequences

+### Executing PVDP on a data subset

 Open the terminal or the command prompt and go to the folder where the downloaded files are located.